-On an annual basis, the Internal Auditor reports to the Board of Trustees through the Finance Committee on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares an Annual Summary Report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+On an annual basis, the Internal Auditor reports to the Board of Trustees through the Finance Committee (from 21/22 Audit & Risk Committee) on the operation of the systems of control and on the discharge of the Trustees' financial responsibilities and annually prepares an Annual Summary Report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-The Internal Auditor and Chief Financial Officer have delivered their schedule of work as planned with no material control issues raised.
-Any suggested further improvement actions have been implemented during the year 2019/20 staff training and Trustee meeting formats.
+The Internal Auditor and non-Finance Committee Trustee have delivered their schedule of work as planned with no material control issues raised.
+Suggested further improvement actions will be implemented during the year.